basant0x01/Basic-Solidity-Concepts/README.md

 # Basic Solidity Programming Language

 Solidity is an object-oriented programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum.
+And here's are the solidity modules with my own examples.

 ## Solidity 0.8.7 Topics